 |---|---|---|

-| Diagnostic Practice | 1–2 days | Complete two full past papers from 2024 and 2025 under timed conditions.
+| Diagnostic Practice | 1-2 days | Complete two full past papers under timed conditions.
 Identify your current score level and weak topics. |

 | Topic-Based Improvement | 3-4 days | Practice past questions by topic.
 Focus on high-frequency areas and summarize mistakes after each module.
 Label each mistake by knowledge point. |